English

 One of the signs at Intel's manufacturing campus in Rio Rancho, New Mexico.
 [AP Photo/Susan Montoya Bryan]

-But the steady rise in unemployment is the consequence of deliberate policies from the White House aimed at smashing the growth of the class struggle through mass job cuts.
-The Federal Reserve has pushed interest rates to the highest level in more than 40 years while Biden, the self-described “most pro-union president in American history,” is working with the union bureaucracy to impose massive sellouts and prepare for war.
+The steady rise in unemployment is the consequence of deliberate policies from the White House aimed at smashing the growth of the class struggle through mass job cuts.
+The Federal Reserve has pushed interest rates to the highest level in more than 40 years, while Biden, the self-described “most pro-union president in American history,” is working with the union bureaucracy to impose sellouts and prepare for war.

 Today's report shows employment is growing more gradually at a time when inflation has declined significantly.
 Business investment remains strong thanks in part to our investing in America agenda, which is creating good-paying jobs in communities that have been left behind.

 While heightened interest rates are aimed at boosting profits through attacks on the working class, this policy also contains immense dangers for the world financial system, which has become completely dependent on cheap money.
-While current interest rates are not high by historical standards, the fall in share values reflects concern that if rates do not come down soon, it could trigger a recession.
+While current interest rates are not high by historical standards, the fall in share values reflects concern that if rates do not come down soon, there could be a recession.

-But the working class must intervene with its own independent solution to the crisis, through a struggle to defend jobs and against the attempts by the ruling class to impose the costs of recession and war on the backs of workers.
+The working class must intervene with its own independent solution to the crisis through a struggle to defend jobs and defeat the attempt by the ruling class to impose the costs of recession and war on the backs of workers.

 Loading